Akuli/math-tutorial/index.rst

 on.
 It's also possible to measure angles in radians, but we'll look into that later.

-Note that all angles are measured the same way, up from a horizontal line.
+Note that both angles are measured up from a horizontal line.
 Measuring them like that is a standard that this tutorial uses and people are familiar with.
 You can also measure angles that go down like that; for example, 270° would be straight down (that's 90° less than a full turn).

 We can solve our problem by taking the 30° angle sign and moving it like
 this: